oxeron/SpriteBuilder/README.md

 # CocosBuilder

 CocosBuilder is the first game development suite for rapidly building native iOS games with Objective-C and Xcode.
-CocosBuilder is free and open source (MIT licensed) and available for download in the [Mac App Store](https://itunes.apple.com/us/app/cocosbuilder/id784912885?mt=12).
+CocosBuilder is free and open source (MIT licensed) and available on github.

 Core Features: